styleguidist/react-styleguidist/examples/basic/src/components/Button/Readme.md

 And you *can* **use** `any` [Markdown](http://daringfireball.net/projects/markdown/) here.

-Fenced code blocks with `js`, `jsx` or `javascript` languages are rendered as an interactive playgrounds:
+Fenced code blocks with `js`, `jsx` or `javascript` languages are rendered as a interactive playgrounds:

 ```jsx
 <Button>Push Me</Button>